 Biden says ISIS leader is dead after U.S. operation

-President Biden said the counterterrorism operation in northern Syria took out ISIS leader Ibrahim al-Hashimi al-Qurayshi – and that all Americans returned safely from the operation.
+President Biden said Thursday that ISIS leader Ibrahim al-Hashimi al-Qurayshi blew himself up as U.S. special forces conducted a pre-dawn raid against him in northern Syria — and that all Americans returned safely from the operation.

-"Last night at my direction, U.S. military forces in northwest Syria successfully undertook a counterterrorism operation to protect the American people and our Allies, and make the world a safer place," Biden said in a statement.
-"Thanks to the skill and bravery of our Armed Forces, we have taken off the battlefield Abu Ibrahim al-Hashimi al-Qurayshi—the leader of ISIS."
+"Thanks to the bravery of our troops this horrible terrorist leader is no more," Biden said in remarks at the White House.

-Biden is expected to deliver remarks on the operation at 9:30 a.m.
-ET.
-Watch live here:
+"Last night operating on my orders, United States military forces successfully removed a major terrorist threat to the world," Biden said.

 Earlier Thursday, the Pentagon, in a statement, said it carried out a counterterrorism mission in northwest Syria.
 U.S. officials confirmed to NPR that a helicopter had problems on the ground and had to be blown up in place.